nadinedelia/Bank-Tech-Test/README.md

 ### User Stories

+> As a bank,
+> So I don't give away money,
+> I want every new bank account to start with a balance of 0

 > As a bank account owner,
 > So I can store my money in a save place,
 > I want to be able to deposit money into my account